 Just like the rest of the body, our skin gets older with time.
 For some, the aging process is slow and steady, while for others it can accelerate at a quick pace.
 The rate of skin aging differs from person to person and depends on a variety of factors including genetics, lifestyle and exposure to environmental stressors.

 Two Aging Processes

 When the skin is repeatedly exposed to free radicals, a process called inflammaging can kick in.
-Eminence Organics Product Development Manager Patty Connor breaks it down: “Inflammaging is a term used to describe aging induced by chronic, persistent, underlying inflammation that ultimately exhausts the skin’s defense system.
+According to our Product Support Representatives: “Inflammaging is a term used to describe aging induced by chronic, persistent, underlying inflammation that ultimately exhausts the skin’s defense system.
 This weakens skin structure, results in the degradation of collagen and elastin and impairs the skin’s barrier function.”

 As we age, it’s normal for our years to begin to show on our faces.
 Here are a few signs of aging that develop due to the loss of hyaluronic acid, collagen and elastin over time.

 Hyaluronic acid, collagen and elastin are what keeps the skin plump, firm and elastic.
-They give skin the density and bounce typical of a youthful complexion.
-As they degrade, the skin loses moisture, structural support and elasticity.
-It can’t bounce back from repetitive motions (like frowning and smiling) and begins to fold in on itself, causing creasing in the form of fine lines and wrinkles (hello, forehead lines).
+They give skin the density and bounce typical of a youtticity.
+It can’t bounce back from repetitive motions (like frowning and smiling) and beginshful complexion.
+As they degrade, the skin loses moisture, structural support and elas to fold in on itself, causing creasing in the form of fine lines and wrinkles (hello, forehead lines).

 When the foundation slips, we see jowls form, loosening of the tissue around the eyes and an overall drooped appearance for the entire face.